escottgoodwin/lango-trans-de/README.md

 **3. Download Browsing History**

- Download the user's chrome history for a given number of days - default 2 days. (package only works for mac and windows chrome browsers for demo purposes)
+ Download the user's chrome history for a given number of days - default 2 days.
+(This package only works for Mac and Windows chrome browsers for demo purposes).

 **4. Filter Browsing History**